mynaparrot/plugNmeet-docs/docs/security-overview.md

 # Plug-N-Meet Security Overview

-This document provides an overview of the security architecture and mechanisms implemented within the Plug-N-Meet platform.
+This document provides an overview of the security architecture and mechanisms implemented within the Plug-N-Meet a platform.
 Our goal is to ensure the confidentiality, integrity, and availability of all communications.

 ## Table of Contents